MarkoDjuric/Ruby/README.md

-#  Intro to Programming  - Ruby Algorithms !
+#  Intro to Programming  - Ruby Algorithms!

 Here are all my own [algorithm solutions](https://github.com/MarkoDjuric/Ruby-Algorithms-/blob/master/Algorithms.rb).
 They are sorted by weight so that they go from light to heavier.
 Some are done twice so that they have much shorter and better solution !
 They really helped me to understand program logic.